VideoEngager/SmartVideoAndroidSDK/Readme.md

 #### Call the agent

 Upon receiving the event for successful init the client can call the agent.
-Only video calls are supported.
 ```
 videoClient.callGenesysAgent(<is-audio-only>);
 ```